How the Middle Class Affords College

 Need-based aid is money students receive to help pay for college based on their financial situation.

-How much need-based aid you get is largely determined by the information you submit on the Free Application for Federal Student Aid (FAFSA).
+How much need-based aid you get is largely determined by the information you submit on the Free Application for Federal Student Aid (FAFSA®).
 Aid provided by the state and your college or university is also largely determined by FAFSA information.

 Federal need-based aid includes subsidized government loans, Pell Grants, and work-study programs.

-Then there’s need-based aid that colleges provide independently of federal financial aid.
+There’s also need-based aid that colleges provide independently of federal financial aid.
 Many private colleges meet full financial need for admitted students without any loans.
 This aid is sometimes awarded to families with household incomes well over $100,000.
 Some colleges come very close to meeting full need, and many colleges will consider requests for more aid from admitted students.

 Recommended: FAFSA Guide